learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 fido #=> #<Dog:0x007fc52c2d7d20>
 ```

-In the code sample above, once we've defined our `Dog` class with the `class` keyword, we immediately can bring to life new individual dog, the variable `fido`.
+In the code sample above, once we've defined our `Dog` class with the `class` keyword, we immediately can bring to life new individual dogs, the variable `fido` which points to a new instance of a dog.

 On the `Dog` class, we call the `.new` method and that will **instantiate** a new dog.